Dialectical Behavior Therapy

 DBT for People with Substance Use Disorders (DBT- S)

 DBT-S is an evidence-based extension of Dialectical Behavior Therapy.
 It is offered to patients in Silver Hill Hospital Transitional Living Programs who are challenged with both substance use and co-occurring psychiatric disorders.

 DBT-S employs customized coping skills to help people learn to achieve and maintain sobriety.
 It is integrated seamlessly into core DBT treatment programs for men and women by our comprehensively trained social workers and residential counselors.

 DBT-S patients learn how to manage their emotions and urges more effectively, improve communication skills, and learn and practice the tools necessary to build emotionally healthy and sober lives.

 We offer one of the very few transitional living DBT programs in the country.
 It’s a great opportunity for you to “live” the practical DBT and DBT-S skills and coping strategies you are learning, by interacting with DBT-trained staff and other patients in a highly structured therapeutic environment.

-You will choose among several DBT training groups in our Transitional Living Program.
+You will participate in DBT skills and therapy groups in our Transitional Living Program.
 They will teach you how to control emotions, impulsivity, self-damaging behaviors, and interpersonal disorganization.
 Our specialized, DBT-trained team staff includes psychiatrists, social workers, nurses and counselors.

-In addition to the transitional living program, Silver Hill offers a number of Intensive Outpatient Programs for DBT including: the DBT Skills Group, Women’s DBT and Safe Relationships, and the Adolescent Intensive Outpatient Program.
+In addition to the transitional living program, Silver Hill offers a number of Intensive Outpatient Programs for DBT including: Adult, Young Adult (18-21), and Adolescent (13-17) Skills Groups plus DBT for Substance Use Disorders and Women’s DBT & Safe Relationships.